Key Takeaways

 A trusted local investor can be more reliable than a random "we buy houses" company.
 They may have a track record in your DFW neighborhood and be straightforward about their process.
 But it is still one buyer making one offer with no competition pushing the price higher.

 Without comparable offers, you have no way to verify whether the price is fair.
-The investor knows this — and their offer reflects it.
-DFW's large investor community is well-networked, which means the investor you are talking to likely knows what other investors would pay.
+The investor knows this, and their offer reflects it.
+DFW's large investor community is well-networked, which means the investor you are speaking with likely knows what other investors would pay.
 You do not.

 - Best for: Sellers who already know and trust a specific DFW investor